 Yomi looked between the two confused.
 "Huh?
 The entrance exams?"

 Mato's brow twitched, and she visibly began to sweat as the memory returned...

 It had been the final year of junior high; applications and booklets for the student's to choose their high school of choice had been passed around.
 Naturally, Yomi had agreed to attend any school Mato applied to, much to Mato's happiness.

 But then, Mr. Takanashi had intervened.

 He had not only picked out a school for Yomi, ignoring her request to pick it herself; he had also signed a fat check to said school.
 His daughter didn't even have to take entrance exams to get in.
-It had been bribery and nepotism, in their purest forms.
+It had been bribery in it's purest form.